Minorex1/mino-stable/README.md

 # Config

-More horses can be added in the config.lua
+You can edit horses in the config.lua
-List of Horses can be found here: https://sporny-dev.net/index.php?title=Peds

 # Credits